The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 - if you have had debt advice, been in a debt management plan or an IVA, think if any debt adviser ever mentioned affordability complaints.
 If they didn’t, and your payday loans were just treated the same as your other debts such as credit cards, then say this.
 After all, if debt experts didn’t tell you about these complaints, how could you be expected to know?

 - also say how and when you found out that a lender had a regulatory duty to lend responsibly and check if you could afford to repay the loans.
-You may have heard about payday loan refunds with the TV coverage after Wonga went into administration this year; you may have seen a Facebook advert from a claims company; or a friend told you about irresponsible lending complaints.
+You may have heard about payday loan refunds with the TV coverage after Wonga went into administration in 2018; you may have seen a Facebook advert from a claims company; or a friend told you about irresponsible lending complaints.

 There are no wrong answers here, just say what happened to you.